unrealwork/atsd-use-cases/USMortality/README.md

 The following four filters are applied to the default portal:

 * First dropdown: allows the user to view data by the specified metric.
-In the default portal, the user has the option of choosing death totals for 1 - 24 years (all causes of death), 25 - 44 years (all causes of death), 45 - 64 years (all causes of death), 65 + years (all causes of death), all deaths, and pneumonia and influenza deaths.
+In the default portal, the user has the option of choosing death totals for 0 - 1 years (all causes of death), 1 - 24 years (all causes of death), 25 - 44 years (all causes of death), 45 - 64 years (all causes of death), 65 + years (all causes of death), all deaths, and pneumonia and influenza deaths.
 In the default instance above, 1 - 24 years (all causes of death) is selected.
 * Second dropdown: allows the user to filter between 122 U.S. cities.
 Again, the list of available cities is shown in the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) .
 In the case above, all cities have been selected.